khasang/rTrail/README.md

 User entity contains such field as:
 1. ID - unique number in Data Base.
 2. username - name of User
+3. login - use for authentication of users, must be unique
 3. password - user's password
 4. passwordConfirm - transient password for confirm registration form password
 5. email - email of user